BIGJRA/BIGJRA.github.io/rejuv.md

 Next is a quick detour to Route 4 to get some new Den Pokemon - feel free to skip this one.

-Essentially, now that we’ve beaten Amber, all four of the dens we’ve seen so far have been updated with new Pokemon!
+Essentially, now that we've beaten Amber, all four of the dens we've seen so far have been updated with new Pokemon!
 So, I will list the Pokemon in each here.